QubitProducts/qubit-react/README.md

 #### Manual usage

+**Attaching render function**

 The wrapper will create an object under `window.__qubit.reactHooks[id]` where the `id` is unique to the wrapped component.
 An array will be exposed under the update key which is a proxy of the forceUpdate function on the mounted components.
-These will need to be called after a handler is added to rerender the UI.
+These will need to be called after a render function is added to rerender the UI.

 To override the renderer, add a function to the object under the `handler` key
 ```js